melezhik/outthentic/README.md

 # Thanks

-To God as the One who inspires me to do my job!
+To God as the One Who inspires me to do my job!